Joc Pederson Player Props: Giants vs. Dodgers

-Joc Pederson -- slugging .742 in his past 10 games -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers June 16 at 10:10 PM ET.
+On Saturday, Joc Pederson (batting .406 in his past 10 games) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 9:10 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Cardinals.
+In his previous game he had a one-hit showing (1-for-5) against the Dodgers.

 Joc Pederson Game Info & Props vs. the Dodgers